tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 This API allows to schedule non periodic task in script after specified duration.
 This API takes time duration after which task will be scheduled. scheduleOnceFromNow internally creates instance of utc time considering specified in duration.
 Following example shows scheduling task after 1 hour from current utc time.
-Usage:
+This a handle to cancel the execution of the task if it hasn't been executed already.

 Kotlin
 :   @@snip [timeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/timeServiceDslExample.kts) { #schedule-once-from-now }

 ## schedulePeriodically

 This API allows to schedules a task to execute periodically at the given interval.
 The task is executed once at the given start time followed by execution of task at each interval.
-Usage:
+This returns a handle to cancel the execution of further tasks.

 Kotlin
 :   @@snip [timeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/timeServiceDslExample.kts) { #schedule-periodically }